What is the purpose of this privacy notice:

 We will not normally share your information with anyone else.
-However, there a certain circumstances where we will be required to share your information with other organisations and will comply with the GDPR and the DPA when disclosing this information.
+However, there a certain circumstance where we will be required to share your information with other organisations and will comply with the GDPR and the DPA when disclosing this information.
 Where it is required or necessary in accordance with the GDPR and/or the DPA, we may share information with:

 We may also share your information with other agencies for the purposes of the National Fraud Initiative conducted by central government under Section 33 and Schedule 9 of the Local Audit and Accountability Act 2014.